Originally published in May 2000.

 Ethical integrity, company culture and other “soft” aspects of corporate governance are often more critical to success than bottom line factors, industry veterans agreed during a forum on business school research.
 The toughest management decisions are often non-economic in nature and failures can frequently be traced back to problems such as ethical lapses and cultural mismatches.

 “Business leaders are desperate to have templates they can work from to deal with the soft side of these issues,” said Herbert Allison, MBA ’71 who retired last year as president of Merrill Lynch.
 “We need more research and more ways to get it out to business leaders.”

-Allison, who chairs Stanford GSB’s advisory council, was part of a panel of faculty and alumni who discussed the role of research during a three-day celebration of Stanford GSB’s 75th anniversary.
+Allison, who chairs Stanford GSB’s advisory council, was part of a panel of faculty and alumni who discussed the role of research during a three-day celebration of Stanford GSB’s seventy-fifth anniversary.
 The May 19 forum was attended by more than 1,100 alumni and faculty and some 2,700 guests attended events during the three-day celebration that ended with a gala dinner dance May 20.

 Allison observed that many of the financial sector’s spectacular failures in the ’80s and ’90s, for example, were not due to trading losses as such, but to ethical lapses.
 “How you create a culture of high integrity is critical to the survival of any company,” he asked.

 In mergers and acquisitions, he added, the compatibility of the two firms’ cultures and values was the single most important determinant of success or failure.
 “The best M&A bankers I have ever seen are more psychologists than they are financial wizards,” he said.

 Kurt Lauk, MBA ’77, who had run a division with 90,000 staff and more than 40 factories in his former role as deputy chairman of DaimlerChrysler, agreed that there was much more to management than the creation of profit.